Mexico Mule Deer, Desert Sheep, Coues Deer Hunt #280

 image-8-300x225 Management bucks CALL FOR DETAILS!
 These will be big breeder deer that will never be classic 4x4s.
 They want them out of the breeding pool.
 They will be everything up to a 4×3, but the guide must approve of the harvest before you shoot.
 We estimate these deer to be in the 150” to 168” range or so – very nice trophies that most hunters would love.
 Heck, many U.S. outfitters sell these as trophy deer hunts for $4,000 and up!
 This is a great way to introduce yourself, or your friend or family member, to the fun of a Mexico adventure.
 And do it quite reasonably.
 If you are unsure of whether you want to hunt trophy deer here, try the management hunt.
 No upgrades, though, so if you book management you cannot upgrade it to trophy.
 That is because they strictly limit the harvest.
 So if you see a giant while hunting management deer, you just get to take pictures – then book for next year!
 Or you can book a trophy deer, plus a management deer – A TWO DEER HUNT!
 We add one more day of hunting (8 full hunting days, so you can be very picky).
 You get to take two great bucks.
 NOTE: A wounded deer counts as a kill, unless outfitter believes the wound to be superficial.

-December/January– $4,000 upon booking, $4,000 payable 30 days pre-hunt, and then a $3,000 trophy fee also payable 30 days pre-hunt, to be held in escrow until conclusion of hunt and applicable upon kill/wound.
+Late December to early February$4,500 upon booking, $3,000 payable 30 days pre-hunt, and then a $3,500 trophy fee also payable 30 days pre-hunt, to be held in escrow until conclusion of hunt and applicable upon kill/wound.

 Lots of incentive here for the outfitter to get you your buck!